KUNNAL20/Twitter-Sentiment-Analysis/README.md

 This is one of the most interesting challenges in NLP so I’m very excited to take this journey with you!

 # Problem Statement
+In current scenario a huge population in India is expressing their view and opinion for government policies or for any social issue through social media.
+Politicians are frequently accused of changing their stance on issues or going along with the party’s stance.
+We wanted to see whether politician’s speech differed greatly depending on their party affiliation, or when or where they were speaking.
+Are these speeches have any significant effects on election results or not.

 The main objective of this thesis is to do sentiment analysis of politician timeline tweets which they have tweeted during the election campaign and also include to